netzwerg/gradle-release-plugin/README.md

 release {
-  dependsOn build // 'distZip' could e.g be used in combination with the 'application' plugin push = false // 'true' would e.g. be useful when triggering the release task on a CI server suffix = '-SNAPSHOT' // '.DEV' or '' (empty) could be useful alternatives }
+  dependsOn build // 'distZip' could e.g be used in combination with the 'application' plugin push = false // 'true' would e.g. be useful when triggering the release task on a CI server versionSuffix = '-SNAPSHOT' // '.DEV' or '' (empty) could be useful alternatives tagPrefix = 'v' // 'r' or '' (empty) could be useful alternatives }
 ```